-Treatment process scales include all measures that refer to therapeutic alliance, such as the Alliance scale of the Client Satisfaction Questionnaire-8 (Attkisson & Zwick, 1982) or the Treatment Satisfaction Questionnaire (Pegg et al., 2001).
-The Assessment Questionnaire (AQ; Finn et al., 1995) includes three scales related to client satisfaction with the assessment process: positive mirroring (12 items; e.g., The assessment captured the "real" me), positive relationship with the assessor (12 items; e.g., The assessment captured the "real" me), and (lack of) negative feelings for the assessment (11 items; e.g., The assessment made me feel that my life is nothing but problems).
+Treatment process scales include all measures that refer to therapeutic alliance, such as the alliance scale of the Client Satisfaction Questionnaire-8 (Attkisson & Zwick, 1982) or the Treatment Satisfaction Questionnaire (Pegg et al., 2001).
+The Assessment Questionnaire (AQ; Finn et al., 1995) includes three scales related to client satisfaction with the assessment process: positive mirroring (12 items, e.g., "The assessment captured the 'real' me"), positive relationship with the assessor (12 items, e.g., "The assessor was interested in what I had to say"), and (lack of) negative feelings for the assessment (11 items, e.g., "The assessment made me feel that my life is nothing but problems").

-Symptoms have been measured by scales such as the Symptom Checklist-90-Revised (Derogatis, 1983) and the Demoralization scale of the Minnesota Multiphasic Personality Inventory-2-Restructured Form (MMPI-2-RF, Tellegen & Ben-Porath, 2008/2011).
-These measures are widely used and well validated, and they typically assess distal outcome.
+Symptoms have been measured by scales such as the Symptom Checklist-90-Revised (Derogatis, 1983) and the Demoralization scale of the Minnesota Multiphasic Personality Inventory-2-Restructured Form (MMPI-2-RF; Tellegen & Ben-Porath, 2008/2011).
+These measures are widely used and well-validated and typically assess distal outcome.

-The AQ (Finn et al., 1995) also includes one scale related to client personal growth: New Self-Awareness (13 items; e.g., I gained a new understanding of myself).
-The

-New Self-Awareness scale of the AQ has been used in empirical research on personal growth, and the Self-Esteem Questionnaire has also served this purpose (Cheek & Buss, 1981).
+The AQ (Finn et al., 1995) also includes one scale related to client personal growth: new self-awareness (13 items, e.g., "I gained a new understanding of myself").
+The new self-awareness scale of the AQ has been used in empirical research on personal growth, and the Self-Esteem Questionnaire has also served this purpose (Cheek & Buss, 1981).
 The four scales of the AQ constitute a higher order factor, namely how positive the assessment experience was for clients.
-Reliability was satisfactory (α coefficients in three groups of college students, inpatients, and outpatients were between .79 and .93), and test-retest coefficients varied between .75 and .84.
+Reliability was satisfactory ( $\alpha$ coefficients in three groups of college students, inpatients and outpatients were between .79 and .93), and test- retest coefficients varied between .75 and .84.
 The AQ total score and its scales were not correlated to measures of social desirability, suggesting that its outcomes are not strongly influenced by positive response bias.